 Marketing to Canadians

 However, from a marketing standpoint, Canadians and Americans are different in many ways – most of which do not meet the eye.
-As a company or agency looking to reach a Canadian audience, understanding the key differentiations is the most crucial piece of the puzzle.
+As a company or agency looking to reach a Canadian audience, understanding the key differentiators is the most crucial piece of the puzzle.
 For any business, entering a new market can be challenging and this radio show helps unpack those challenges.

 In this segment, we sit down with Robert Laplante, President and Founder of Media-Corps.
 Media-Corps is a Canadian advertising and marketing agency helping U.S brands reach the vast Canadian market.
 Robert, a Canada native, started Media-Corps in 2007 and has an extensive knowledge of how to make meaningful impressions on our neighbors to the north.